d-krupke/cpsat-primer/README.md

 This should highlight that often you need a combination of different benchmarks and plots to get a good understanding of the performance of your model.

+### Conclusion

+Benchmarking solvers for NP-hard problems is not as straightforward as it might seem at first.
+There are many pitfalls and often there is no perfect solution.
+On the example of the TSP, we have seen how we can still get some useful results on which we can base our decisions.

 > If you want to make an automated decision on what model/solver to use, things
 > can get complicated.
 Often, there is none that dominates on all instances.
 If